 To start, you’ll need to create a new form or edit an existing one to access the form builder.

-Once you’ve opened the form builder, navigate to Settings » General from the left side panel.
+Once you’ve opened the form builder, navigate to Settings » Spam Protection and Security.

 Finally, be sure to click the Save button to apply the changes.